OpenNI/OpenNI2/README.md

 http://structure.io/openni

+## Develop branch ##

+The latest ongoing development is currently being done in the develop branch.
+Refer to README and ReleasesNotes in the develop branch for build instructions.

 ## Contributing ##

 Pull requests that do not apply cleanly on top of the [`develop` branch head](http://github.com/occipital/OpenNI2/tree/develop) will be rejected.